rajpurkar/mlx/source/_drafts/dialog-systems-overview.md

 It's very impressive for a dialog agent to be able to do this.
 To be able to answer my first question, the agent has to be able to, among other things, understand my query and execute it on my calendar.
 For the follow-up questions, it needs to keep track of our conversation to know what 'that' refers to, and what 'after' and 'before' are relative to.

-Of course, dialog agents are not constrained to speech interactions (also called *spoken dialog*): chat is a natural medium for dialog agents.
+Of course, dialog agents are not constrained to speech interactions (also called *spoken dialog*): text is a natural medium for conversational agents.
 On the Facebook Messenger platform for instance, use cases include personalized shopping assistance, curated news stories, and assisted food ordering!

 We'll look at a mix of papers on dialog systems.

-## Paper 1
+# Paper 1
 The first paper we'll take a look at is *[Evaluating Prerequisite Qualities for Learning End-to-End Dialog Systems](https://arxiv.org/abs/1511.06931)* by Jesse Dodge, Andreea Gane, Xiang Zhang, Antoine Bordes, Sumit Chopra, Alexander Miller, Arthur Szlam, Jason Weston.

-### At a glance
+## At a glance
 The authors argue that end-to-end dialog systems "lack pertinent goal-oriented frameworks to validate their performance".
 The paper proposes of a suite of four tasks for evaluation of dialog systems: QA, Recommendation, QA + Recommendation, and Reddit Discussion.
 Here are the four tasks, each with an example user-question and expected sample machine response (italicized).
 - **Factoid QA (stand-alone questions):**
   "Can you name a film directed by Stuart Ortiz?"